constantinef/near-tutorial-simple-message-contract/README.md

 ``` sh
 cargo init --lib
 ```
+> If you using Gitprod - file already editated.
 Edit the generated `Cargo.toml` file to provide your project details and setup:

 ``` conf